-Florida’s year-round sunny weather and sandy beaches make it a very popular year-round tourist destination.
-In fact, ,1 vacationing from Orlando to the Florida Keys.
+Florida's year-round sunny weather and sandy beaches make it a very popular year-round tourist destination.
+In fact, thousands of tourists visit Florida every year,1 vacationing from Orlando to the Florida Keys.
 However, the influx of tourists in Florida is not without its downside, as more people results in busier roadways and waterways, which in turn results in more motor vehicle and boating accidents.

 Unfortunately, these accidents can occur anywhere and at any time – even while on vacation.
 Sometimes, when serious accidents happen while on vacation, the vacation ends up being cut short and the injured person (and the injured person's family) are forced to return home quickly.
 In other cases, especially when emergency care is involved, the injured person can begin seeking medical treatment while still in Florida.